 Although we seemed to be hitting them hard, the quarks never came speeding out of the protons and neutrons into the cold light of day.

-Richard Feynman was among the first to recognize that we were brushing up against a paradox here.
+Feynman was among the first to recognize that we were brushing up against a paradox here.
 “Oh yes, yes, if you suppose all partons are quarks, and you cannot produce real quarks, you’re in the face of a possible paradox,” he speculated in December 1971, when the cloud of confusion about Arie’s N/P ratio was still in the air.
 “It would be very pleasant!”

 By this he meant that such a paradox suggests we were encountering really new physics.
-And that radically new physics also showed its face at the 1973 Bonn conference.
+And that radically new physics also began to show its face at the 1973 Bonn conference.
 A theory dubbed “quantum chromodynamics” (or QCD) suggested that the force confining two quarks inside the protons and neutrons (as well as in other subatomic particles called “mesons”) could become stronger and stronger as they separate — not weaker and weaker, as happens with gravity and electromagnetism.
 It’s like the force a rubber band exerts as you yank on its ends.
 That could account for why the quarks never emerged despite being hit so hard.
 And it also could explain why they seemed to be drifting freely about deep inside.

 The final, and truly convincing, piece of evidence for quarks came in late 1974 from other kinds of high-energy physics experiments at Stanford and Brookhaven National Laboratory on Long Island.
 A surprising new family of heavy mesons turned up — weighing in at over three times the proton mass — that could only be explained by the existence of a fourth, heavy quark dubbed the “charm” quark, much as Zweig (and later Bjorken) had suggested a decade earlier.
 These stunning discoveries were what I have dubbed “the slap in the face” that finally forced all but a few skeptical physicists to take these quarks for real.
-If anything, this was the smoking-gun evidence for quarks.

 QUARKS ARE TAKEN FOR GRANTED TODAY, half a century later — as if little more problematical than pebbles or stones, thought to be fundamental objects at the heart of matter.
 A total of six quarks are now known to exist, and that seems to be it.
 For all physicists know, they have no size whatsoever.
 Many subsequent theories and experiments have tried to discern a quark substructure, without success.
 So we may in fact have finally reached the innermost layer of the cosmic onion.